EGI-Federation/datahub-documentation/source/api.rst

 API
 ---

-It's possbile to do all operations using the Onedata API.
+It's possible to do all operations using the Onedata API.

 The official documentation is: https://onedata.org/#/home/api.